-National Landscape Board Delivery

-How the National Landscape Board will contribute to the delivery of the Management Plan is set out in a three yearly Business Plan Framework which in turn is delivered through an annual work programme.
+National Landscape Board Delivery How the National Landscape Board will contribute to the delivery of the Management Plan is set out in a three yearly Business Plan Framework which in turn is delivered through an annual work programme.

-Recommended Stakeholder Actions

-Every individual and organisation with an interest in the National Landscape can help make this plan's vision and outcomes a reality by contributing its delivery.
+Recommended Stakeholder Actions Every individual and organisation with an interest in the National Landscape can help make this plan's vision and outcomes a reality by contributing its delivery.
 Many of these stakeholders already make a significant contribution to delivery.
 This 'Stakeholder Delivery' table provides an indication of the key measures that the Board invites specific stakeholders to undertake in order to help deliver this plan.

-Stakeholder Key measure (i.e. 'if you do nothing else to support the Most implementation of the Management Plan, please do this') relevant policies All Have regard to the Cotswolds National Landscape Management CC3, CE1, stakeholders Plan and other National Landscape guidance.
-This should include CE3, CE8, helping to deliver the vision, outcomes and policies of the National CE10 Landscape Management Plan by: (i) addressing them - and, where appropriate, adopting them - in relevant plans, policies, proposals, work programmes, decisions and actions; and (ii) recognising them as priorities for investment.
-All 'relevant Comply with Section 85 of the Countryside and Rights of Way Act CC7 authorities'110 (the 'duty of regard') and have regard to the supporting guidance published by Defra and Natural England.
-Department Ensure that the Government's response to the Landscapes Review CC6, CE10 for the published in 2019, enhances the level of protection afforded to Environment, AONBs and champions their value to the nation.
-Food and Following the Government's review of protected landscapes, CC6, CE1, Rural Affairs publish new guidance on protected landscapes , reinforcing the CE8, CE10 (Defra) role and purpose of our protected landscape family.
-Review the Government's guidance on 'the duty of regard' to CC7 make the duty more robust.
-Ensure that Environmental Land Management and rural CE8 development support mechanisms contain measures appropriate for the Cotswolds National Landscape.
-Department Publish new guidance, to accompany the National Planning Policy CC6, of Levelling Framework, which clarifies and explains: CE10, Up, Housing the meaning of 'highest status of protection'; CE11, and that development in AONBs should be limited; CE12 Communities what the development priorities should be for AONBs (i.e. affordable housing and improvement of services);
+Stakeholder Key measure (i.e. 'if you do nothing else to support the implementation of the Management Plan, please do this') Most relevant policies (update) All 'relevant authorities' Have regard to (does this need to change to seek to further?) the Cotswolds National Landscape Management Plan and other National Landscape guidance.
+This should include helping to deliver the vision, outcomes and policies of the National Landscape Management Plan by: (i) addressing them - and, where appropriate, adopting them - in relevant plans, policies, proposals, work programmes, decisions and actions; and (ii) recognising them as priorities for investment.
+Comply with Section 85 of the Countryside and Rights of Way Act (the 'duty of regard') and have regard to the supporting guidance published by Defra and Natural England.
+CC3, CE1, CE3, CE8, CE10 CC7 Department for the Environment, Food and Rural Affairs (Defra) Ensure that the Government's response to the Landscapes Review published in 2019, enhances the level of protection afforded to AONBs and champions their value to the nation.
+Following the Government's review of protected landscapes, publish new guidance on protected landscapes , reinforcing the role and purpose of our protected landscape family.
+Review the Government's guidance on 'the duty of regard' to make CC6, CE10 CC6, CE1, CE8, CE10 CC7 the duty more robust.
+Ensure that Environmental Land Management and rural development support mechanisms contain measures appropriate for the Cotswolds National Landscape and are targeted towards the delivery of Local Nature Recovery Strategies.
+CE8 Department of Levelling Up, Housing and Communities Publish new guidance, to accompany the National Planning Policy Framework, which clarifies and explains: the meaning of 'highest status of protection'; that development in AONBs should be limited; what the development priorities should be for AONBs (i.e. affordable housing and improvement of services); what constitutes 'exceptional circumstances' and 'in the public interest', in the context of major development.
+CC6, CE10, CE11, CE12

-&lt;sup>110 As defined in Section 85 of the Countryside and Rights of Way Act 2000, which is explained in Appendix 4.
+&lt;sup>99 As defined in Section 85 of the Countryside and Rights of Way Act 2000, which is explained in Appendix 4.
 Includes all public bodies and statutory undertakers.

-&lt;sup>111 For example, an updated version of 'English National Parks and the Broads.
-UK Government Vision and Circular 2010' (Defra, 2010), but which would also address NATIONAL LANDSCAPEs.
+&lt;sup>100 For example, an updated version of 'English National Parks and the Broads.
+UK Government Vision and Circular 2010' (Defra, 2010), but which would also address National Landscapes.